An Introduction to Amazon Parrots

 Blue-Fronted Amazon (Amazona aestiva - 2 subspecies) - Length 14 inches with a basic body color of green.
 The forehead contains a bright blue and yellow crown and the front edge of their wings is red and may contain some yellow.
 There is some red at the base of the tail feathers and their beaks are black.
-On the sub-species Amazona aestiva xanthopteryx, the bend of the wings are yellow sometimes mixed with red.
+On the sub-species Amazona aestiva xanthopteryx, the bend of the wing is yellow sometimes mixed with red.
 Blue Fronts can be very good talkers and are usually even-tempered and friendly with all their humans if socialized early on.

 Mealy Amazon (Amazona farinosa - 5 subspecies) - Length 15 ½ inches of basically green coloration dusted with gray.
 Some feathering on the crown is yellow and their wing edges are red with a yellow-green band at the end of the tail.
 The beak is a dark horn color.
 Amazona farinosa inornata lacks the yellow on the crown and another subspecies has a bluish colored neck and crown.
 Although not quite as common as some of the other Amazons, Mealies are often considered one of the gentlest Amazons.
 Although also considered a little on the loud side, they make up for it in the easygoing dispositions and can be great family additions.